Ways to Lower Your Monthly Mortgage Payment

 Key financial strategies you can follow

-Switching from an FHA to a conventional loan.
-FHA loans require higher mortgage insurance premium (MIP) payments as compared to conventional loans (which again have PMI).
+FHA loans require a higher mortgage insurance premium (MIP) payments as compared to conventional loans (which again have PMI).
 Let’s take a closer look at MIP.
 It has two components: an upfront premium (UFMIP) and an annual premium.
 The current upfront premium rate is 1.75% of the loan amount.
 The current annual premium is 0.85% for the most common category of FHA loans.
 Though, annual premiums can be lower for lower LTV values or mortgage terms of fifteen years or less.
-Regardless, it’s not an uncommon financial strategy for borrowers to refinance from an FHA to a conventional loan once the 20% equity requirement is met -- just so they can avoid further mortgage insurance payments.
+Regardless, it’s not an uncommon financial strategy for borrowers to refinance from an FHA to a conventional loan once the 20% equity requirement is met — just so they can avoid further mortgage insurance payments.

 Can I lower my mortgage interest rate without refinancing?